algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 Three different modes are being set for the device:

 - The first mode is the lock mode, which will turn on the **motion detector**[^5], the NFC and the Bluetooth, other **modules**[^6] could be activated depending on the situation such as the alarm if an impact has been detected;
-- The second one is the unlock mode, whiwh consist of switching on only the Bluetooth and the NFC, allowing us to economise energy in the battery;
+- The second one is the unlock mode, which consists of switching on only the Bluetooth and the NFC, allowing us to economise energy in the battery;
 - Finally, we would have the sleep mode which will be used when you don't need to use the device, it would not activate the alarm accidentally, only the NFC would be activated.

 #### ➭ **GPS Removal**